thalesbros/Automatic-Screenshot-App/README.md

 - **Auto-Updating:** Built-in auto-update feature using electron-updater.
 - **Cross-Platform:** Runs on Windows, Mac, and Linux.

+## Releases

+To download the latest version of Automatic Screenshot App, please visit the [Releases page](https://github.com/thalesbros/Automatic-Screenshot-App/releases) and select the installer for your platform.
+Simply click the desired release to download and install the app.

 ## How to Use

 1. **Launch the App:**